BenjiDa/fractal_finder/readme.md

-##Read me
+# Read me

-#plotting and manual selection of size or area data for fractal or lognormal datasets
+## Plotting and manual selection of size or area data for fractal or lognormal datasets.
+This interactive module is designed to work with jupyter notebook.

 ```python
 %matplotlib qt